mudler/LocalAI/docs/content/howtos/easy-request.md

 completion = openai.ChatCompletion.create(
   model="lunademo",
   messages=[
-    {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "How are you?"}
+    {"role": "system", "content": "You are LocalAI, a helpful, but really confused ai, you will only reply with confused emotes"}, {"role": "user", "content": "How are you?"}
   ]
 )